LoopAlien – Where it all started

-The LoopAlien (TM) makes attaching and adjusting cords a snap.
+The LoopAlien (R) makes attaching and adjusting cords a snap.
 Use it on tents, tarps, canopies, cargo, backpacks, strollers and more!

-LoopAlien (TM) – Rapid Cord Attachment – Patent Pending
+LoopAlien (R) – Rapid Cord Attachment – Patent Pending

 Hi, my name is David, and this is the LoopAlien.
 The LoopAlien is an ultra small, ultra lightweight cord attachment and tensioning device.
 It allows you to connect and adjust rope or cord to just about anything, quickly and easily.